CopperSpice API 2.0.0

 void QProcess::closeWriteChannel ( )

 Schedules the write channel of QProcess to be closed.
-The channel will close once all data has been written to the process.
-After calling this method any attempts to write to the process will fail.
+The channel will close once all data has been written to the command.
+After calling this method any attempts to write to the command will fail.

 Closing the write channel is necessary for commands which read input data until the channel has been closed.
 For example, the "more" command is used to display text data in a console on both Unix and Windows.
 It will not display any text data until the write channel for myProcess has been closed.